joereynolds/place.vim/README.md

 Read the docs.

 Now, when you finish your motion, an input box will appear with what you want to insert.
-This is turned off by default because I imagine the majority of people want to insert small things like $ or ;.